 One final area that needs improving is having a less Gestapo like vibe with too many Event Staff and monitors in the stands.
 In recent years I feel like I am being stared at while I simply try to enjoy the game.
 Nothing nefarious is happening well over 99% of the time so they need to chill a little and not have constantly darting eyes making many uncomfortable just to be watching the game as intended.
 It is about the big picture Bob.
 Signage doesn’t win games or raise the prestige of the program.
 What we want is a better produced product that will unite and excite Beaver Nation and boost the program up a couple notches.

-Topics: Oregon State
+Tags: Oregon State